Lesson Sample

 C - When the last word was spoken, how was your body?
 Relaxed or tight?
 If you were tight, make a mental note of that.
 You need to occasionally check your body during dictation pauses.

+D – You have 60 minutes.
+Not 61 and definitely not 59.
+60. Do not use less time than you have.
+Use every last second.
+Don’t second guess yourself.
+You have to trust your notes.
+Your first instinct is usually correct.
+And you need to accept the fact that people occasionally misspeak.
+Make educated guesses if you have an empty space that you know was an error.
+You have nothing to lose.
 I always use phone numbers as a perfect example.
 If the witness says 888 555-1212, but you only have 888 555-12 in your notes, are you going to leave the last 2 numbers off?
 That’s 2 errors.
 If you guess 7 and 3, that’s still 2 errors.
 Frankly, I’d rather take a guess and maybe one would be right!
 Start transcribing.

 7 - BREAK TIME – 10 Minutes